Doctors Note Logo

 These symptoms are not typical of Exploding Head Syndrome and may signal a more serious condition.

-If you're experiencing these nighttime episodes and want to understand whether they align with known symptoms, you can use a free Exploding Head Syndrome (EHS) symptom checker to get personalized insights in just a few minutes.
+If you're unsure whether your symptoms match this condition or want to better prepare for a doctor's visit, you can use Ubie's free AI-powered Exploding Head Syndrome (EHS) symptom checker to get a personalized assessment in just a few minutes—it can help you clearly articulate what you're experiencing.

 Still, no online tool replaces a conversation with a healthcare professional.